 A Blue Screen of Death might be stressful, but it doesn’t have to ruin your day – or mean the end for your PC.

-The error screen is a famous error on Windows PC, and your computer should restart after displaying a BSoD.
+The error screen is a famous Windows PC error.
+Your computer should usually restart after displaying a BSoD.

 - Write down the error code displayed on the BSoD and troubleshoot the problem using Microsoft’s BSoD troubleshooting website.
 This support website provides clear instructions for fixing various BSoD error codes, and you should find clear next steps on the platform.